andmikey/Wikiart-classification/README.md

 And this persisted even if I forced all the steps to be on the cuda device (with `.to(device)`), so the only way I could get the model to run is if it's run on CPU.
 The only other theory I had was that maybe the problem was to do with splitting the forward layer into two branches with the 'if' statement, or because I didn't wrap the embedding logic in an `nn.Sequential` (but I don't see how you'd do this, given there's a concatenation involved), but I don't know how to fix that if it's the case.

 I would love to hear ideas as to why this is happening!

+**Edit** I received the following feedback from the marker:

+> Regarding the GPU issues, I can see two possible issues.
+The issue with having tensors in CPU and in the GPU might be because dictionaries cannot live in the GPU and this could be the root of that issue.

+> But even if you managed to get around this, you were defining the class embeddings in a way that is self-recursive across epochs.
+This uses up *a lot* of memory and trying to fix it can lead to very weird errors.
+You’re not training the model at this point, so setting the model to evaluation mode will stop the backprop graph from generating and this will free up memory.
+This might solve your issue, but I’m not 100% sure what you’re going for.
+From your description, getting the embeddings for each image, saving them (detached and copied) somewhere with their class  and then averaging everything would be a good idea.
+Then you can make a matrix for a (possibly frozen) linear layer where the input would be a one-hot encoded vector for the styles and the output would be the embeddings themselves.

 ### Bonus B